lanej0/lanej0/README.md

 Most folks (professionally) would call me a Quality Engineer.
 I was a part of the [Harvest](https://github.com/harvesthq) team where I started their QA team, developed their QA process and procedures, and developed a good chunk of the automated testing code behind this popular time tracking application.
 Today, I work for [Automattic](https://www.automattic.com/) helping out with their QA efforts on the WooCommerce team.

+Feel free to reach out at jonathan dot lane at gmail dot com if you need to get in touch with me!

 ---
 ### 🧰 Toolbox